Introduction

 Depression is a complex, multidimensional condition that requires a comprehensive response.
 The pastoral counselor who understands both the clinical realities of depression and the spiritual traditions of the church is uniquely positioned to provide care that addresses the whole person — body, mind, and spirit.
 The dark night of the soul tradition reminds us that spiritual desolation is not the end of the faith journey but a passage through which God does deep, transformative work in the human soul.

 The church must become a community where depression is neither stigmatized nor spiritualized — where the depressed person is neither condemned for lack of faith nor told that prayer alone will cure their condition.
 Instead, the church must be a community of compassionate presence, practical support, and theological hope — a community that walks with the depressed through the valley of the shadow, trusting that even in the darkest night, the Shepherd is present.
+The recovery of the lament tradition in Christian worship, the normalization of mental health struggles through biblical teaching, and the development of support structures for those experiencing depression all contribute to creating congregations that embody the healing presence of Christ.

 Implications for Ministry and Credentialing